liangzheng816/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 Follow these steps:

-1. As an administrator, select the following link, which populates a help query in the admin center: [SharePoint Migration over 100 TB](https://admin.microsoft.com/AdminPortal/?searchSolutions=SharePoint%20Migration%20over%20100TB)
+1. As an administrator, select the following link, which populates a help query in the admin center: [SharePoint Migration over 100 TB](https://admin.microsoft.com/AdminPortal/?searchSolutions=SharePoint%20Migration%20over%20100TB).
 2. At the bottom of the pane, select **Contact Support**, and then select **New Service Request**.
 3. Leave **Description** blank.
 4. Fill out the remaining info, and select **Contact me**.

-5. After the ticket has been created, ensure you provide the support agent with the following information:
+5. After the ticket's created, provide the support agent with the following information:
     - Estimated size of your migration.
-    - An estimate of when you would like to start and complete your migration.
+    - An estimate of when you want to start and complete your migration.
     - Where you're migrating your content from, such as SharePoint Server, Box, Google Workspace Drive, File shares, and so on.

 ## File share migration performance factors